akshay1027/TrelloX/server/backendReadme.md

 4) Store request body data to DB.
 5) Generate a new JWT token for the user.
 6) Send JWT token as responce.

+### validate data in middleware:
+Approach: We shouldn't handle validation error in our controller.
+So If any error is occurring at Validation Layer, it should throw back from there only.
+We shouldn't allow our control flow to enter into the Controller Layer.

+RootServer -> Routes -> Middlewares(authorisation + validation) -> Controllers

+### All the bugs and errors i faced:
+- Not parsing data in backend. resulted in undefined error.
+- Typo in modal schema, resulted in head ache for hours!
+- Did not know the correct procedure of using express validator. finally used it as an middleware.
+- Was validating the request in routes and handled error in controller(if any).
+Learnt from stackoverflow that we shouldn't handle validation error in our controller.
+- Learnt about new mongoose methods to do CRUD operations.